 Government of South Africa through the national Department of Human Settlement and Department of Cooperative governance and Traditional Affairs working together with eThekwini Municipality and other strategic partners namely, South African Local Government Association and South African Cities Network is hosting national observation of World Cities Day on 31 October 2017 in Durban.
 The Government and all partners aim to use this day to facilitate discussion on the national implementation for the New Urban Agenda.
 The day will have three sessions.
 There will be a high-level session where political leadership will have a roundtable discussion on the New Urban Agenda followed by a moderated session on the implementation plan and lastly the community session where political leadership with all participants will visit the identified community to celebrate and hand over a revitalised public open space.

-Royal Town Planning Institute (RTPI) organized a session to discuss the challenges of developing better housing policy in Khartoum city with policy makers and urban actors in Sudan.
-The session, held on World Habitat Day on 2 October 2017 at the headquarter of National Fund for Housing & Reconstruction at Khartoum city focused on the topic Towards Inclusive Housing Policy: Khartoum Case Study.
+Khalafalla Omer, a member of Royal Town Planning Institute organized a session to discuss the challenges of developing better housing policy in Khartoum city with policy makers and urban actors in Sudan.
+The session held on 17 September 2017 at the headquarter of National Fund for Housing & Reconstruction at Khartoum city focused on the topic Towards Inclusive Housing Policy: Khartoum Case Study.
 Stakeholders from different sectors such as the National Fund for Housing & Reconstruction along with the heads of State Fund for Housing & Reconstruction, Engineering Council, Housing Research Center and UN-Habitat were present.
 The main presentation was by Khalafalla Omer, a member of RTPI.
 For more information please visit https://www.slideshare.net/KhalafallaOmer/towards-inclusive-housing-policy-khartoum-case-study-80786702

 Mr. Salah Mahmoud the National Expert presented a review for the road map, taking into account the fundamental social factors among Sudan regions;